TMUA: Test of Mathematics for University Admissions

 Results

-Results for each module of the ESAT are reported on a scale that runs from 1 (low) to 9 (high) with scores being reported to one decimal place.
+Results for each module of the TMUA are reported on a scale that runs from 1 (low) to 9 (high) with scores being reported to one decimal place.
 There is no pass or fail.

 Cost